shennawardana23/pba-handbook/README.md

-# express-jsdoc-swagger-docs
+# pba-handbook

-This repository has the docs with Docsify of [express-jsdoc-swagger](https://github.com/BRIKEV/express-jsdoc-swagger) and [express-oas-validator](https://github.com/BRIKEV/express-oas-validator).
+This repository has the docs with Docsify of [express-jsdoc-swagger](https://github.com/shennawardana23/pba-handbook).

 ## How to run this project